KobayashiComputing/DailyDues/dev_plan.md

 A cursory review of the available tools to bundle a Python project into an "executable" indicates that [PyInstaller](https://pyinstaller.org/en/stable/) will likely be the way to go.

+## Design/Architecture Considerations

+Task details will be contained in an object.

+The code to handle database queries will be encapsulated to make changing database engines possible, if not "easy."